MicrosoftDocs/power-automate-docs/articles/approvals-markdown-support.md

 >
 > - Approval request emails are *actionable messages*.
 If your [Microsoft Outlook client](https://docs.microsoft.com/outlook/actionable-messages/#outlook-version-requirements-for-actionable-messages) doesn't support actionable messages, it displays approval requests in HTML format.
 > - All Markdown renderers have implementation differences.
 Review the [Client Support](#client-support) section for details.
+> - Markdown is not currently supported for Approvals app on Teams, but is expected soon.
 > - Markdown is not currently supported for [GCC and GCC High customers](/power-automate/us-govt).

 ## Client Support